NehaW4/Notes-Making-Application/README.md

 # Notes-Making-Application

 The main objective of the note’s making app is to create their own notes and perform some DML operation on it.
+This is an application that helps you create, edit, update, and delete notes.
+It's like having a digital notebook where you can jot down your thoughts, ideas, or important information.

+1. **Technologies used**: The application is built using ReactJs, which is a popular JavaScript library for building user interfaces.
+HTML and CSS are used for structuring and styling the content respectively.

+2. **Features**:
+   - **Create, Edit, Update, and Delete**: You can create new notes, edit existing ones, update them with new information, and delete notes you no longer need.
+This makes it easy to keep your notes organized and up-to-date.
+   - **Emoji Option**: Besides just text, the app also lets you add emojis to your notes.
+This allows you to express your emotions or add a bit of fun to your notes beyond just writing.

+3. **User Experience**: The app is designed to provide a seamless experience for users to manage and organize their notes.
+Whether you're adding new notes, making changes, or deleting old ones, the interface is intuitive and easy to use.

 # Getting Started with Create React App